Adopting electric vehicles or plug-in hybrids can lead to significant savings for organisations and cut carbon and nitrogen dioxide emissions.

 Regenerative braking recharges the battery using the vehicle’s kinetic energy when slowing down.
 It reduces wear and tear on the standard friction brakes, extending their life and reducing replacement costs.

-The Office for Low Emission Vehicles (OLEV) offer grants and tax incentives.
-The Government’s Road to Zero Strategy confirmed these will continue to be available in in some form until 2022.
+The Office for Low Emission Vehicles (OLEV) offers grants and tax incentives.
+The UK Government’s Road to Zero strategy confirmed these will continue to be available in some form until 2022.

 Grants available across the UK include: